 Interviewer: So one mistake people can make is burying their head in the sand and going to the arraignment unprepared.
 Then when they’re going to see what are they going to do with their license, they’re not going to have one for awhile.

-Eric: That’s correct.
+Attorney: That’s correct.
 And some people who get these desk appearance tickets will represent themselves.
 They’ll go thinking that they don’t need a lawyer or their not sure if they want to have a lawyer, or they find somebody who doesn’t really do DWI cases and they’ll go in, they’ll plead not guilty, and the case will get adjourned for sometimes four to six weeks due to court congestion.
 And then during that time period, the person has no driving privileges.
 When they would’ve otherwise been eligible for a hardship license.